bckohan/django-render-static/CONTRIBUTING.rst

 Running Tests
 -------------

-`django-static-templates` is setup to use django-pytest_ to allow pytest_ to run Django unit tests.
+`django-render-static` is setup to use django-pytest_ to allow pytest_ to run Django unit tests.
-All the tests are housed in static_templates/tests/tests.py.
+All the tests are housed in render_static/tests/tests.py.
 Before a PR is accepted, all tests must be passing and the code coverage must be at 100%.

 To run the full suite: